bstefanescu/ts-dual-module/README.md

 You must create a `./tsconfig.json` file in the project root, which will be used by the tool to as the base tsc configuration.
 If you don't have one just run `npx tsmod init` and it will create one for you.

+If you need to customize the `tsconfig.json` file differently for esm or cjs you can create a specific files for each build: `tsconfig.esm.json` and `tsconfig.cjs.esm` hich will take precendence over `tsconfig.json`.

 To start a build run: `npx tsmod build`.
 You can pass any additional tsc options you need.

 ### Sub-paths exports